 Security At Rest

-Gigya encrypts all PII and other sensitive data at rest by default using the AES-256 algorithm, and hashes passwords with the NIST-approved PBKDF2 algorithm.
+Gigya implements ISO 27018:2014-certified measures to protect Personally Identifiable Information (PII) by transparently encrypting all PII and other sensitive data at rest by default using the AES-256 algorithm.
+Passwords are hashed using the NIST-approved PBKDF2 algorithm.
 In addition, to further protect access to the data, Gigya uses HMAC-SHA1 to digitally sign its requests and requires customers using the APIs to sign their requests to Gigya servers with the same algorithm.
 Alternatively, Gigya offers API access that is fully OAuth2.0-compliant.

 Access to information via Gigya’s Administration Console is also protected through a two-factor authentication process and a powerful roles and permissions architecture, providing site administrators granular control over what individual system users can see and do.